 Autism Parenting Magazine provides information on a number of subjects to help parents and educators.
 You can see a list of our subject categories below

-Articles that focus on changing behavior (used to be called behavior modification) using positive reinforcement; applied behavior analysis is a teaching method used to help children with autism learn to their full potential.
+Changing behavior (used to be called behavior modification) using positive reinforcement; applied behavior analysis (ABA) is a teaching method used to help children with autism learn to their full potential.

 Articles that focus on standing up for people with autism; includes individuals, groups, non-profits, fundraisers, etc. who actively fight for and support spreading awareness and creating an understanding.
 Includes legal fights supporting people on the spectrum.

 Ways to make healthy food choices and develop healthy recipes.
 How to overcome picky eating and eating disorders.
 We also discuss vitamins, minerals, supplements, omega oils and probiotics to ensure your child has optimum health.

 Top support to help families navigate the many stages of an autism spectrum disorder diagnosis from early screening and detection to ways to manage a new diagnosis.
 Learn when to seek out professional advice and what happens following a diagnosis to include supportive personal accounts of the autism journey.